OpenSourceEconomics/econ-project-templates/docs_template/source/background/directory_structure.md

 ```

-The contents of both the root/bld and the root/src directories directly follow the steps
-of the analysis from the workflow section.
+The contents of the root/src/template_project directory follow the steps of the analysis

-The idea is that everything that needs to be run during the, say, **analysis** step, is
-specified in root/src/analysis and all its output is placed in root/bld/analysis.

-Some differences:

-- Because they are accessed frequently, figures and the like get extra directories in
-  root/bld

-- The directory root/src contains many more subdirectories and files:
+workflow, with subdirectories for data management, analysis, and final output
+generation.

+All outputs from these steps are placed in the root/bld directory, organized by type:

+- Data processing outputs go to root/bld/data
+- Model outputs go to root/bld/models and root/bld/predictions
+- Final figures go to root/bld/figures
+- Final tables go to root/bld/tables
+- Compiled documents go to root/bld/documents

 ### Documents directory structure